 FRANKLIN COUNTY WELCOMING PROJECT

-The Franklin County Welcoming Project is an initiative to encourage businesses, health care/service providers, organizations, and congregations to display welcoming signs for the purpose of making LGBTQ (lesbian, gay, bisexual, transgender, and queer) individuals and allies feel welcomed as patrons.
+The Welcoming Project is more than a one-month gig...
+All year long, the Franklin County Welcoming Project is an initiative to encourage businesses, health care/service providers, organizations, and congregations to display welcoming signs for the purpose of making LGBTQ (lesbian, gay, bisexual, transgender, and queer) individuals and allies feel welcomed as patrons.
 By signing the pledge below you demonstrate that your establishment or organization supports a diverse, inclusive, accepting, welcoming and safe space for all.

-As an LGBTQ+ friendly business, health care provider, church, or organization, we celebrate the diversity and inclusivity in our community.
+As an LGBTQ+ friendly business, health care provider, faith community, or organization, we celebrate the diversity and inclusivity in our community.
 We are committed to having a workplace and community that is diverse and welcoming for all, including lesbian, gay, bisexual, and transgender people.

-By submitting the pledge form, I agree to display the (free) Franklin County Welcoming Project decal on my window and/or website and to have my business or organization included in an online listing of LGBTQ+ supportive entities on this website.
+By submitting the pledge form, I agree to the above statements and to display the (free) Franklin County Welcoming Project decal on my window and/or website and to have my business or organization included in an online listing of LGBTQ+ supportive entities on this website.

 Ally: An individual or group that is supportive of the LGBTQ community.